 - i.
-Harvesting is essential for insect control. - Where criterion A is used to allow for harvest in a M+O deficit unit, the FSP holder will ensure that the seral assessment unit is not drawn down below the old seral target area threshold. - 4.
+Harvesting is essential for insect control. - 3.
+Where criterion A is used to allow for harvest in a M+O deficit unit, the FSP holder will ensure that the seral assessment unit is not drawn down below the old seral target area threshold. - 4.
 Where criterion A is used to allow for harvest in a M+O deficit unit, the FSP holder will develop a recruitment strategy for the seral assessment unit.

-- 5. Stands that are indicated as mature or old seral age in the most current forest inventory that have greater than 70% mortality at the individual merchantable stem level either through severe wildfire, insect or windthrow damage will be considered to be less than mature age.
+- 5. The FSP holder will not harvest forest less than mature or older forest stand age as defined in Table 5.7.3 in a Mature + old seral deficit unit unless a recruitment strategy is developed and sufficient mature recruitment area has been reserved from harvest. - 6.
+Stands that are indicated as mature or old seral age in the most current forest inventory that have greater than 70% mortality at the individual merchantable stem level either through severe wildfire, insect or windthrow damage will be considered to be less than mature age.
 Individual trees are determined to be dead if: - a. crown mortality from fire scorch is >75%; or - b. the bole and roots of the tree are severely damaged by wildfire; or - c. the tree has been uprooted by the wind.